2006 United States Senate election in Maine

 The 2006 United States Senate election in Maine was held November 7, 2006.
-Incumbent Republican Olympia Snowe won re-election to a third term.
+Incumbent Republican Olympia Snowe won re-election to a third term, defeating Democrat Jean Hay Bright and independent candidate Bill Slavick.
 As of 2024, this was the last time Republicans won the Class 1 U.S. Senate seat in Maine.

 Along with Pennsylvania and Rhode Island, this was one of the three Republican-held Senate seats up for election in a state that John Kerry won in the 2004 presidential election.